Cathedral Parkway–110th Street station (IRT Broadway–Seventh Avenue Line): Construction and opening

 Planning for a subway line in New York City dates to 1864.
-However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature authorized the Rapid Transit Act.
-The subway plans were drawn up by a team of engineers led by William Barclay Parsons, chief engineer of the Rapid Transit Commission.
+However, development of what would become the city's first subway line did not start until 1894, when the New York State Legislature passed the Rapid Transit Act.
+The subway plans were drawn up by a team of engineers led by William Barclay Parsons, the Rapid Transit Commission's chief engineer.
 It called for a subway line from New York City Hall in lower Manhattan to the Upper West Side, where two branches would lead north into the Bronx.
 A plan was formally adopted in 1897, and all legal conflicts concerning the route alignment were resolved near the end of 1899.

 The Rapid Transit Construction Company, organized by John B. McDonald and funded by August Belmont Jr., signed the initial Contract 1 with the Rapid Transit Commission in February 1900, under which it would construct the subway and maintain a 50-year operating lease from the opening of the line.
 In 1901, the firm of Heins & LaFarge was hired to design the underground stations.
 Belmont incorporated the Interborough Rapid Transit Company (IRT) in April 1902 to operate the subway.

 The 110th Street station was constructed as part of the IRT's West Side Line (now the Broadway–Seventh Avenue Line) from 104th Street to 125th Street, for which construction began on June 18, 1900.
 The section of the West Side Line around this station was originally planned as a two-track line, but in early 1901, was changed to a three-track structure to permit train storage in the center track.
 Construction on the section between 104th Street and 125th Street had already begun prior to the design change, requiring that a portion of the work be undone.
 A third track was added directly north of 96th Street, immediately east of the originally planned two tracks.
 By late 1903, the subway was nearly complete, but the IRT Powerhouse and the system's electrical substations were still under construction, delaying the system's opening.

 The 110th Street station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway from City Hall to 145th Street on the West Side Branch.
 The opening of the first subway line, and particularly the 110th Street station, helped contribute to the development of Morningside Heights and Harlem.
+Real-estate speculators built single-family rowhouses between 105th and 109th Streets, as well as the Manhasset Apartments between 108th and 109th Streets, in anticipation of the 110th Street station's opening.